halderavik/followup_ques_AI/README.md

       "type": "reason"
     },
     {
-      "text": "Can you give examples of when the service felt slow?", "type": "example"
+      "text": "Can you tell me more about what aspects of the service felt slow?", "type": "elaboration"
     },
     {
       "text": "How did the speed of the service impact your overall experience?",